pingcap/docs/tidb-cloud/changefeed-sink-to-cloud-storage.md

     ![the data format of Canal-JSON](/media/tidb-cloud/changefeed/sink-to-s3-02-data-format-canal-json.jpg)

     - **Date Separator**: To rotate data based on the year, month, and day, or choose not to rotate at all.
-    - **Enable TiDB Extension**: When you enable this option, TiDB Cloud changefeed sends [WATERMARK events](https://docs.pingcap.com/tidb/stable/ticdc-canal-json#watermark-event) and adds the [TiDB extension field](https://docs.pingcap.com/tidb/stable/ticdc-canal-json#tidb-extension-field) to Canal-JSON messages.
+    - **Enable TiDB Extension**: When you enable this option, TiCDC sends [WATERMARK events](https://docs.pingcap.com/tidb/stable/ticdc-canal-json#watermark-event) and adds the [TiDB extension field](https://docs.pingcap.com/tidb/stable/ticdc-canal-json#tidb-extension-field) to Canal-JSON messages.

     </div>
     </SimpleTab>